LordUbuntu/configurations/README.md

 Configurations
 ==
 This repository documents and tracks the configuration files (dotfiles) and environment/system setup scripts (setup) that I use to, in effect, make my environment portable across time and space.
 It was born out of necessity because I cannot settle on less than two distros at any one time and I can't stop tinkering with my systems.
-This system isn't perfect but it just so happens to be the semi-certainty of consistency that tech nomads such as myself seek.
 And so before you lay the cumulative work of lots of thinking and programming: a cobbled collection of scripts and configuration files that in a somewhat sensible manner somehow succeed in providing some system consistency between distros I occasion.

-At least it's not written in PHP.

 Dotfiles
 --